The Sidney Greats lecture series aims to provide the College community with introductions to great texts, ideas, figures and events.

 • Dr Corinna Russell (Emma) - Byron's Don Juan

-• Dr Clive Wilmer (Sidney Sussex) - John Ruskin
+• Clive Wilmer (Sidney) - John Ruskin

 • Prof. Simon Schaffer (Darwin) - The Laboratory